Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Issues

 \subsubsection{Intra-system Interference}

+Intra-system interference contains MAI \cite{MAIInterferencecite1}, and CCI between beams \cite{InterferenceComMag}, which are separately caused by physical waveform selection and the scarce spectrum.

-Spread Spectrum (SS) techniques are eminently suitable for LEO SCSs in military applications, which are immune to most types of interference to a certain extent.
-However, it is difficult to avoid the near-far effect caused by Multiple Access Interference (MAI) \cite{MAIInterferencecite1}, where a CCI degrades the designed signal.
+\textbf{MAI:} Spread Spectrum (SS) techniques are eminently suitable for LEO SCSs in military applications, which are immune to most types of interference to a certain extent.
+However, it is difficult to avoid the near-far effect caused by MAI.
 Power control and multi-user detection are common methods of mitigating these near-far effects \cite{Globalstar1998}.
 Additionally, the careful choice of SS codes may mitigate the near-far effects.
 Orthogonal complementary codes have been chosen to substantially mitigate MAI \cite{OCC1, OCC2, OCC3}.
 However, these orthogonal codes are sensitive to frequency shifts, which must be mitigated by future research.

-Multi-beam satellites reuse the available frequencies within their coverage to increase capacity.
-However, frequency reuse among beams may cause CCI in the overlapping areas, when some beams rely on the same frequency \cite{InterferenceComMag}, especially in adjacent beams using the same frequency.
-The angular side-lobes of the beam radiation patterns create interference leakage seen in Fig.~\ref{cochannelinterference}.
-The interference level is typically quantified in terms of the Carrier to Interference Ratio (CIR).
+\textbf{CCI between Beams:} Multi-beam satellites reuse the available frequencies within their coverage to increase capacity.
+However, frequency reuse among beams may cause CCI in the overlapping areas when some beams rely on the same frequency \cite{InterferenceComMag}, especially in adjacent beams using the same frequency.
+The angular side-lobes of the beam radiation patterns create interference leakage, seen in Fig.~\ref{cochannelinterference}.
+The interference level is typically quantified in terms of the Carrier to Interference Ratio (CIR) \cite{CCIBeam}.
 Clearly, the interference limits the attainable capacity.
-To improve the capacity, the conventional approach is to increase the distance between the positions using the same frequency.
-As a remedy, Transmit Precoding (TPC) techniques relying on transmitter side channel state information can be applied for mitigating the interference.
-A potent scheme based on hybrid wide-spot beams was designed for alleviating this source of interference in~\cite{Broadband}.
-The main philosophy of this scheme is that the space-borne payload generates several fixed wide beams for providing wide-range coverage, so as to increase the frequency reuse distance.
+To improve the capacity, Transmit Precoding (TPC) techniques relying on transmitter-side channel state information can be applied to mitigate the interference.
+A potent scheme based on hybrid wide-spot beams was designed to alleviate this source of interference in~\cite{Broadband}.
+The main philosophy of this scheme is that the space-borne payload generates several fixed wide beams for providing wide-range coverage to increase the frequency reuse distance.
 On this basis, the space-borne payload also adopts some high-gain spot beams for enhancing the capacity in tele-traffic hot spots.